 Conflict of Interest and Disclosure

-Staffers are also not permitted to invest in a company that they cover.
-BuzzFeed staff may not buy, sell, or in any way trade in stocks based on stories BuzzFeed will publish.
+Staffers are also not permitted to invest in companies they cover.
+BuzzFeed News staff may not buy, sell, or in any way trade in stocks based on stories BuzzFeed News will publish.
 Staffers may not short any stocks.

-BuzzFeed editorial seeks to follow the The Humane Society of the United States’ suggestion that you should “never put an animal in a situation that you wouldn’t want to see your newborn baby in.”
+We seek to follow the Humane Society of the United States’ suggestion that you should “never put an animal in a situation that you wouldn’t want to see your newborn baby in.”
 Staffers should never purchase or rent wild animals, or bring exotic animals into the office.
-When we have animal guests visiting, they should be treated like any other guest — ie, their need for food, water, rest, and personal space should all be met.
+When we have animal guests visiting, they should be treated like any other guest — i.e., their need for food, water, rest, and personal space should all be met.
 Handlers should accompany animals who come into BuzzFeed spaces, and staffers should always follow the guidelines that handlers lay out.

-BuzzFeed relies deeply on the trust of our readers that we are bringing them accurate reporting, great entertainment, and useful service — and so we maintain a strict and traditional separation between advertising and editorial content.
-The work of reporters, writers, and editors is entirely independent of our ad salespeople and their clients.
-Ad creatives report to the business side of BuzzFeed, not to editorial.
-What we are is a platform, technology, and forms of storytelling — but we are best served by organizational divisions that are clear to all.
+BuzzFeed News relies deeply on the trust of our readers that we are bringing them accurate reporting, great storytelling, and useful service — and so we maintain a strict and traditional separation between advertising and editorial content.

-As BuzzFeed Motion Pictures expands, we’re going to be in more situations where BuzzFeed News is covering people (like, say, Jordan Peele or a Michael Shamberg film) who have an affiliation with BuzzFeed Motion Pictures.
-When we’re writing about someone who is affiliated with BMP in any capacity, we must disclose that relationship.
+As BuzzFeed expands, we’re going to be in more situations where BuzzFeed News is covering projects of people who have an affiliation with BuzzFeed Entertainment Group or other aspects of the company.
+When we’re writing about someone who is affiliated with BFEG in any capacity, we should disclose that relationship.

 This should be done in italics at the bottom of a post in the following way:

-Disclosure: [Name] is an adviser [or other title] to BuzzFeed Motion Pictures, a sister company of BuzzFeed News/Life.
+Disclosure: [Name] is an adviser [or other title] to the BuzzFeed Entertainment Group, which is part of the same company as BuzzFeed News.

 Our investors have no influence on our reporting, and reporters should not take any special note of investors’ views or interests.
 When we cover people who are investors in BuzzFeed, typically it is because of their other business interests.
 Editors, not reporters, are responsible for noting whether a subject is an investor.
 In those cases, we should disclose that relationship with a parenthetical sentence in the running text after mentioning their name: